 Keeping You Regular While Pregnant

 Constipation is defined as less than three bowel movements per week.
-However, for many individuals, not passing stool for more than one day is considered abnormal and cause for discomfort.
+However, for many individuals, not passing stool for more than one day is considered abnormal and uncomfortable.

 Research shows that probiotics can be a powerful tool to help regulate digestion.
 In one study, only 2.4% of women who had taken a symbiotic (i.e., prebiotic and probiotic) during the trial suffered from such problems at the end of their pregnancy.
 This is a remarkable 94% reduction compared to the baseline.